 Anyway, moving on... these next images were photographed on my walk home from the city centre, not long after the New Year.
 There were still Christmas trees piled up on the streets, and I saw some outside a church and thought there was something meaningful in that image...

-Even more recently, we walked to Inverleith Park and Stockbridge.
+Another day, we walked to Inverleith Park and Stockbridge.
 There was ice on Inverleith Pond, and the birds were standing around on the water.
 They know it's not long before someone will come along and throw some food in their direction...

 I'm not 100% sure what this building is - it looks like an old bowling green to me, but I could be wrong.
 Maybe it's cricket?
 Either way, it was looking fairly dormant on this mid-January day.